- Consolidated Notes

 |IFRS standards with (expected) mandatory application||Material effect|

-The effects on the consolidated financial statements from the newly issued or revised standards by the IASB, which were not yet mandatory in these financial statements, are currently being examined.
-However, apart from any extended disclosure requirements, no material impact is expected.
+The effects on the consolidated financial statements of the other standards newly issued or revised by the IASB, which were not yet mandatory in these financial statements, are currently being examined.
+However, apart from any extended disclosure requirements, no material effects are expected.

 3. Group of consolidated companies